kubedb/docs/docs/guides/mssqlserver/autoscaler/storage/cluster.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `ha-mssqlserver` database.
+- `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `mssqlserver-ag-cluster` database.
 - `spec.storage.mssqlserver.trigger` specifies that storage autoscaling is enabled for this database.
 - `spec.storage.mssqlserver.usageThreshold` specifies storage usage threshold, if storage usage exceeds `20%` then storage autoscaling will be triggered.
 - `spec.storage.mssqlserver.scalingThreshold` specifies the scaling threshold.
 Storage will be scaled to `20%` of the current amount.